Tomas-Bueno-Momcilovic/LatAm-Conflict-Forecast-Model/README.txt

-This is a template replication package for the course SOT863102– Machine Learning for Social Sciences (PhD).

 Author: Tomas Bueno dos Santos Momcilovic
 Date: 29.4.2022

+This is a replication package for the final project in the (SOT863102) Machine Learning for Social Sciences (PhD) seminar at the Technical University of Munich.

+The project represents an implementation of decision tree and random forest models for forecasting conflict in Latin America and Caribbean.
+The models use water access data and summary data on previous conflicts as the independent variables for estimating future conflict events.
+The model is a partial replication of Kuzma et al. (2020) implementation of the random forest model using 50 additional variables.

-Run the master.R file to replicate the results, which are stored in the /results/ file.
+Run the master.R file to replicate the results, which are stored in the /results/ folder.

+###### REFERENCES AND DEPENDENCIES ######

+Work inspired by:
+Kuzma, S., P. Kerins, E. Saccoccia, C. Whiteside, H. Roos, & C. Iceland.
+(2020).
+Leveraging Water Data in a Machine Learning–Based Model for Forecasting Violent Conflict.
+Technical Note.
+Washington, DC: World Resources Institute.
+Retrieved from:www.wri.org/publication/leveraging-water-data

 This work is based on the following data sources:
 - ACLED data on armed conflicts and event data in Latin America (Mexico, South and Central America) and the Carribean, downloaded on 2nd May 2022 from https://acleddata.com/data-export-tool/